 As we’d hoped, the slight bow where we had to repair the ceiling is much less noticeable now, too.
 Painting the ceiling and the walls in the same colour has definitely helped disguise it a bit.

-We’re obviously didn’t quite manage to completely finish the room in time for our guests, but we did manage to get the room finished enough to make it useable.
 It’s super annoying to not be able to hide the steel over the window yet.
 We’re still waiting for it to be signed off, which should really be happening any day now.
-We’ll also be sharing the details on painting our plywood floor soon.

 Have you ever painted your ceiling the same colour as your walls?
 What do you think of our colour choices?
 Do you think a white floor will stand the test of time?